-Because of the decoupled nature of this architecture, adding additional services to consume events is easy: just create another service that is part of a new consumer group, and it will now be subscribed to the topics of your choice.
+Because of the decoupled nature of this architecture, adding additional services to consume events is easy: create another service that is part of a new consumer group, and it’s now subscribed to the topics of your choice.

 Pros / Cons

 - Messages are buffered and consumed when resources are available.

 - Services scale easily for high-volume event processing.